segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/product.md

 ------
 The `digitalData.product` object must be declared and filled on any page that has `digitalData.page.type` = 'product'.

->If you have a Quick Review feature on your website, we recommend the following approach.
-When the product preview window appears, make a push into the changes array: digitalData.changes.push(['product', {/ * product product * /}]).
-Next, you need to call the "Viewed Page" event: digitalData.events.push({name: 'Viewed Page'}).
-Such an approach will produce a full emulation of the page load with a detailed description of the goods for the systems of analytics, retargeting and other marketing systems.

 [More about the **product** object](/digitaldata/product)

 Example: